 - Lifestyle, or how people live

 - Social Status, or the crossover between demographics and lifestyle.

 - Attitudes, beliefs, or customer perceptions and behaviors.

 - Activities, Interests and Opinions (AIO), for example, the types of activities they engage in and how it relates to your products.

 When you market based on psychographic or behavioral segmentation, you are able to make your messages more relatable to leads and customers.
-As a result, you spend money smarter and see more people connecting with your business — a win-win for all.
+As a result, you spend money smarter in a marketing campaign, and see more people connecting with your business — a win-win for all.

 How to get behavioral and psychographic segmentation data